dimkaart/data-engineering-zoomcamp/own_tasks_and_files/homework/week_1/homework_docker_sql.md

 - 17630
 - 21090

+## Answer 3.
+Count records
+There are `20530` records for green taxi on the 15th January 2019.
+The earliest pickup on this day by a green taxi was at 00:00:10 and the latest pickup at 23:56:38.
+The earliest dropoff on this day by a green taxi was at 00:03:01 and the latest dropoff at 23:59:54.

 ## Question 4.
 Largest trip for each day

 Which was the day with the largest trip distance